Russian conquest of Central Asia: Establishment of the line

+Expansion of the line

+After Russia's defeat in the Crimean War and significant victories in the Caucasian War, the focus of Russian government turned to the security of the Central Asian front.
+In 1848, a proposal was raised to connect the Syr Darya line to the Siberian line by advancing south and capturing Tashkent, ideally establishing a solid border with Kokand and ending the southern raids.
+After extensive surveys of the Chu region, a version of this plan in which the Siberian line would be expanded westwards by capturing Kokandi fortresses was approved by the Tsar.
+There was significant debate on what to do with the Syr Darya line in light of the advances, with proposals being raised within committees and via memorandums.
+Ideas included maintaining the status quo, cutting their losses and abandoning the Syr Darya line entirely, expanding along the fertile Amu Darya to supply the Syr Darya line, and advancing as far as Tashkent.
+These plans focused on cutting expenses and increasing security, though the best way to do this was highly disputed.

+Eastern approach to Central Asia

 In 1847–1864 the Russians crossed the eastern Kazakh steppe and built a line of forts in the irrigated area along the northern Kyrgyz border.
 In 1864–68 they moved south, conquered Tashkent and Samarkand, confined the Khanate of Kokand to the Ferghana valley and made Bokhara a protectorate.
 This was the main event of the conquest.
 Our sources do not say why an eastern approach was chosen, but an obvious guess is that irrigation made it possible to move armies without crossing steppe or desert.
 This was important when transport required grass-fed horses and camels.
 We are not told how Russia supplied an army this far east, or if this was a problem.
 It is not clear why a forward policy was now adopted.
 It seems that different officials had different opinions and much was decided by local commanders and the luck of the battlefield.
 All sources report Russian victories over greatly superior forces with kill ratios approaching ten to one.
 Even if enemy numbers are exaggerated it seems clear that Russian weapons and tactics were now superior to the traditional Asian armies that they faced.
 All sources mention breechloading rifles without further explanation.
 Berdan rifles are mentioned without giving numbers.
 MacGahan, in his account of the Khivan campaign, contrasts explosive artillery to traditional cannonballs.
 Artillery and rifles could often keep Russian soldiers out of reach of hand weapons.